jetlagguy/jetlagguy.app/_pages/home.md

 <!-- TODO: Paragraph or two about the app, and links to it in the app stores -->

-The Jet Lag Guy App to help you maximise your performance when travelling for business.
+The Jet Lag Guy App to help you maximize your performance when travelling for business.

 {% include feature_row id="privacy" type="left" %}